avnet-iotconnect/iotc-python-greengrass-sdk/quickstart/QuickStart_STM32MP135F-DK.md

 wget https://raw.githubusercontent.com/avnet-iotconnect/iotc-python-greengrass-sdk/refs/heads/main/installer/openstlinux/device-setup.sh -O device-setup.sh
 ```
 > [!NOTE]
-> This script will set up the development environment and precompile Python packages and may take a long time.
+> This script will set up the development environment and precompile Python packages and may take around 7 minutes.

 * Once the script has completed, use the following command to configure the device information:
 ```bash